Medical Weight Management FAQs

 Q: Who is the medical weight management team made up of?
 (Drs, dietitians, physical therapists, Medpro)

 Our bariatrician, Dr. Zalavadia, oversees the medical weight management program.
 She manages any weight related medical conditions and medications.
 Our in-house bariatric dietitians work with participants on the details of diet and nutrition.
-Through the EmergeOrtho network, participants work with Physical Therapists and Trainers at various locations for individualized exercise plans.
 We also refer to a psychologist who specializes in working with bariatric patients to work through any psychological barriers contributing to weight.

 Q: What is my commitment should I chose to participate?
 Can I stop at any time?